anilsathyan7/Portrait-Segmentation/README.md

 ```
 2. Model-2

-It has one convolution layer with identity kernel and a special 1x16 kernel for data compression
+It has one convolution layer with identity kernel and a special 1x16 kernel for data compression.
 ```
 Model: "model_2"
 _________________________________________________________________